Office of the Superintendent of Financial Institutions

 The Appointed Actuary must confirm that a margin for adverse deviations (positive or negative) was added to each expected experience assumption, in compliance with CIA Standards of Practice.
 The Appointed Actuary should discuss the testing done to ensure that the addition of each of the MfADs served to increase the liabilities.

 For each assumption, the Appointed Actuary must disclose and justify the level of margin for adverse deviations used.
-If a margin is outside the range recommended in the CIA Standards of Practice, the Appointed Actuary must highlight this.
-If a margin is specified differently than in the CIA Standards of Practice (e.g. use of a percentage for mortality, etc.) this must be disclosed and the effect disclosed.
+The Appointed Actuary must highlight if a margin is outside the range recommended in the CIA Standards of Practice.
+If a margin is specified differently than in the CIA Standards of Practice (e.g. use of a percentage for mortality, etc.), the Appointed Actuary must disclose this fact and its effect.

-For the lapse MfADs, the method used to determine the crossover points should be disclosed.
+The method used to determine the crossover points for the lapse MfADs should also be disclosed.

 B.3.2.9 Method and Assumption Changes:

 The changes in methods or assumptions must be disclosed in the product tables 3.2.X.
 The changes must also be described and justified.
-As well as the new assumptions/methods, it is expected that the previous assumptions/methods are to be explicitly documented.
+As well as the new assumptions/methods, the AAR should explicitly document the previous assumptions/methods.
 This will allow for easier comparisons.

 Multiple changes must not be netted.
 The changes should be split between: